BioinfoMachineLearning/EnQA/data/README.md

  [Experimental validated PDBs](https://drive.google.com/file/d/1H7AI2cYqP5nZYhmNJULxuzrODh6elrYz/view?usp=sharing)

  AlphaFold2 predicted PDBs are not included since the representatations are extremely large (can be over ~1GB for a single sequence) and final PDB outputs are not sufficient for training.
-To generat the required data for training, we provide the fasta sequence for our training data and they can be used as input with the follwing command by [AlphaFold2](https://github.com/deepmind/alphafold):
+To generat the required data for training, we provide the [fasta format sequence](https://github.com/BioinfoMachineLearning/EnQA/blob/main/data/seqs.tar.gz) for our training data and they can be used as input with the follwing command by [AlphaFold2](https://github.com/deepmind/alphafold):

  ```
  python3 docker/run_docker.py \